jcolag/entropy-arbitrage/2026-01-08-insurrection-2.md

 Also, what insurrection does the title refer to?
 As I understand it, the word describes part of a national population violently opposing a government authority.
 Picard and his lackeys did commit violence, as always, but did so believing that they *supported* their government.
 And they limited their actions against other government officials to strongly worded e-mails to their representatives.
 Plus seven people doesn't exactly qualify.

 Finally, I can't help seeing this as an extension of the show's Reagan-era politics.
 Let's take Dougherty at his word, that the Federation has a plan, here, to improve the health of billions of people through this.
-It seems somewhat telling, then, that this released in the final years of the Clinton administration, and while the administration followed Republicans to the right on most issues, his [position on health care](https://en.wikipedia.org/wiki/Clinton_health_care_plan_of_1993) included a legal right to medical treatment and preventive services, with opposition to the program revolving around sacrificing certain people and their freedom.
+It seems somewhat telling, then, that this released in the final years of the Clinton administration, and while the administration followed Republicans to the right on most issues, his {% wiki Clinton_health_care_plan_of_1993|position on health care|en %} included a legal right to medical treatment and preventive services, with opposition to the program revolving around sacrificing certain people and their freedom.

 In other words, in context, even with the abrupt shift to caring deeply about foreigners and their culture, this actually feels like an attempt to smuggle further authoritarian views into the culture.